thephpleague/commonmark/docs/1.6/upgrading.md

 ## RegexHelper::matchAll()

 The `RegexHelper::matchAll()` method has been deprecated and will be removed in 2.0.
 Use the new, more-efficient `RegexHelper::matchFirst()` method instead.

+## Extending ArrayCollection

+The `ArrayCollection` class will be marked `final` in 2.0 so avoid extending it.